NOW TAKING BOOKING FOR FLU VACCINATIONS FOR ALL ELIGIBLE PATIENTS - CLICK HERE FOR ELIGIBILITY

 Now live with Electronic Prescriptions Service (EPS)

-On Thursday 25 February 2016 Kinson Road Medical Centre went live with a new prescriptions service that will benefit patients by saving time and providing a choice of pharmacy of where to collect medications.
+As 1st September all prescriptions will now be sent electronically using the EPS system.
+This will benefit patients by saving time and providing a choice of pharmacy of where to collect medications.

 Instead of coming to the Doctors Surgery, patients who have repeat prescriptions will now be able to collect them direct from their choice of chemist.
 Patients will no longer need to come and collect the green paper prescriptions.
 Patients will have more choice about where to get their medicines from because they can be collected from a pharmacy near to where they live, work or shop.